-- Demonstrate an understanding of the organization of a microprocessor and a pipelined implementation.
-Demonstrate an understanding of current concepts in the organization of a microprocessor.
-General Competences Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues Team work Criticism and self-criticism Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment Production of new research ideas Others... - Production of free, creative and inductive thinking - Search for, analysis and synthesis of data and information, with the use of the necessary techniques - Algorithmic thinking - Use abstraction to understand and analyze complex systems/problems - Working independently - Adapting to new situations - Communicate information, ideas, problems and solutions to experts in the field
+- Demonstrate an understanding of the organization of a microprocessor and a pipelined implementation. - Demonstrate an understanding of current concepts in the organization of a microprocessor.

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma

+Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Adapting to new situations Respect for the natural environment

+Decision-making Showing social, professional and ethical responsibility and

+Working independently sensitivity to gender issues Team work Criticism and self-criticism

+Working in an international environment Production of free, creative and inductive thinking

+Working in an interdisciplinary environment ......
+Production of new research ideas Others...

+Search for, analysis and synthesis of data and information, with the use of the necessary techniques

+Algorithmic thinking

+• Use abstraction to understand and analyze complex systems/problems

+• Communicate information, ideas, problems and solutions to experts in the field